-Franklin Vets are able to assist in all your bull fertility needs to ensure that bull performance is not the limiting factor on your farm.
+Franklin Vets are able to assist in determining your bull’s soundness and fertility to ensure that bull performance is not the limiting factor on your farm.
 We can advise you on the following areas:

 Do not assume you have enough bulls for the likely number of empty cows at the end of artificial breeding.
 Follow the advice on the table below.